-In his long career, Starks has played with a number of major figures of the blues, including Bobby Blue Bland and B.B.
+In his long career, Starks played with a number of major figures of the blues, including Bobby Blue Bland and B.B.
 King.
 Starks appeared on some of Bland’s most successful records, among them “I Pity the Fool” (1961), “Turn On Your Lovelight” and “Stormy Monday Blues”.
-He has continued to work with Stubblefield, with whom he recorded an instructional video and a recent CD as The Funkmasters.
+He continued to work with Stubblefield, with whom he recorded an instructional video and a CD as The Funkmasters.

 When Dread Clampitt is rockin’ the Red Bar, they draw all kinds of people as the night goes on, rednecks and hippies are both right at home.
 Elbow-to-elbow feet moving and heads bobbing, politicians, boat captains, beach bums, celebrities and oystermen too.
 You can be yourself at a Dread show, it doesn’t matter what you do.

 Dread Clampitt cooks up one of a kind homemade music.
 It’s a tasty sonic gumbo of influences ranging from bluegrass, rock & roll, blues, jazz and Louisiana Bayou funk complete with three part harmonies and pinch of southern humor thrown in for good measure. www.dreadclampitt.com